Light-emitting Diodes (LEDs)

 - WS2812b: Upgraded version of the WS2812.
 This includes added reverse polarity protection, higher brightness and colour uniformity, better pinout (a drop from six pins in the WS2812 to only four pins in the WS2812b), better heat dissipation (lower junction to case thermal resistance)2.

 The WS28xx series of LEDs uses a custom, 1-wire, daisy-chainable protocol for communication.
-The below image shows an example application schematic showing how they can daisy-chained together.
+This is a placeholder for the reference: fig-ws2812b-typical-application-schematic shows an example application schematic showing how they can daisy-chained together.
 Microcontroller SPI peripherals running at 16x the WS28xx bit rate can be used to generate the data stream.

 For information on how a MCU SPI peripheral can be used to send data to a WS2812 LED, see the SPI Communication Protocol page.